-Common Stock Issued to Non-Employee Director
+Common Stock Issued to Director

 On April 1, 2009, the Company entered into a six month consulting agreement with a member of its Board of Directors, Mr. Bob Burlingame.
 Pursuant to the agreement, Mr. Burlingame will provide the Company with sales and marketing expertise and services.
 In consideration of his services, the Company agreed to issue Mr. Burlingame 435,897 unregistered shares of its common stock.
 The Company issued the shares on June 12, 2009.
 The shares were fully vested and non-forfeitable at the time of issuance.
 The fair value of the common stock was more readily determinable than the fair value of the services rendered.
-Following the guidance enumerated in Issue 2 of EITF 96-18 "Accounting for Equity Instruments That Are Issued to Other Than Employees for Acquiring, or in Conjunction with Selling, Goods or Services", the Company is amortizing the fair value of the warrants over the six month term of the consulting agreement which is consistent with its treatment of similar cash transactions.
-Accordingly, the Company will record \$475,000 of stock compensation expense related to this agreement which will be recognized on a straight-line basis over the six month term of the agreement (April 1, 2009 to October 1, 2009).
-During the three months ended June 30, 2009, the Company recorded \$238,000 in selling, general and administrative expense in the accompanying condensed consolidated statement of operations.
+Following the guidance enumerated in ASC 505 "Equity-Based Payments to Non-Employees", the Company is amortizing the fair value of the warrants over the nine month term of the consulting agreement which is consistent with its treatment of similar cash transactions.
+Accordingly, the Company will record \$476,000 of stock compensation expense related to this agreement was recognized on a straight-line basis over the six month term of the agreement (April 1, 2009 to October 1, 2009).
+During the nine months ended December 31, 2009, the Company recorded \$476,000 of compensation expense related to this agreement.
+The expense was recorded as selling, general and administrative expense in the accompanying condensed consolidated statements of operations.

-Common Stock Issued to Service Provider
+Common Stock Issued to Service Providers

 On April 24, 2009, the Company entered into an agreement with a contract sales organization ("CSO") that will serve as the Company's sales force for the sale of wound care products in the United States.
 Pursuant to the agreement, the Company agreed to pay the CSO a monthly fee and potential bonuses that will be based on achievement of certain levels of sales.
-Additionally, the Company agreed to issue the CSO 7,000 shares of common stock each month as compensation for their services.
-On May 27, 2009, the Company issued 24,500 shares of common stock in connection with this agreement that represents compensation through July 31, 2009.
-The Company has determined the fair value of the common stock, which will be calculated as shares are issued, will be more readily determinable than the fair value of the services rendered.
-Accordingly, the Company will record the fair market value of the stock as compensation expense.
+The Company agreed to issue the CSO shares of common stock each month as compensation for its services.
+During the three and nine months ended December 31, 2009, the Company issued 9,653 and 39,753 shares of common stock, respectively, in connection with this agreement.
+The Company has determined the fair value of the common stock, which was calculated as shares were issued, was more readily determinable than the fair value of the services rendered.
+Accordingly, the Company recorded the fair market value of the stock as compensation expense.
 The expense will be recognized as the shares of stock are earned.
-During the three months ended June 30, 2009, the Company recorded \$26,000 in selling, general and administrative expense in the accompanying condensed consolidated statement of operations.
+During the three and nine months ended December 31, 2009, the Company agreed to shares of stock are earned.
+During the three and nine months ended December 31, 2009, the company recorded \$61,000 of compensation expense, respectively.
+These expenses were recorded as selling, general and administrative expense in the accompanying condensed consolidated statements of operations.